GoogleCloudPlatform/professional-services/examples/carbon-footprint-dashboard/README.md

 6. This will display all the fields from the table.
 Now click on “Add to Report”.
 7. Now that the datasource is selected, select "Copy Report" to create a copy of the existing template with the new data source that was selected.
 This will open the report in a new tab.
 8. Your report is now ready.
 You can publish this report or make changes for further customization.

+# Carbon Footprint Dashboard using Looker Reporting

+You can also use the available [Carbon footprint dashboard](https://marketplace.looker.com/marketplace/detail/carbon) by installing the block from Looker Marketplace.